dannitheo/resume/README.md

 Volunteer at Institute Row my Rhumb an organization that lovely work for the inclusion of children and teenagers with disability in the practice of sports in my free time.

+Now I studying Sign language and developing HR projects on the GitHub community.

 ## about me
 Prononous (Ela/Ella/She)